 How long and what you use your hearing aids for.
 Pretty straightforward, right?
 How much (and what) you use your hearing aids for will affect how long your batteries last.
 If you wear your hearing aids for a full day and only remove them at night, the battery will drain faster than someone who wears them only for a couple of hours at a time.

 Of course, the longer you wear your hearing aids, the easier it is to get adjusted to them, to recognize speech and to minimize the initial exertion that sometimes accompanies wearing aids in the beginning.

-If you use your hearing aids for Bluetooth (wireless streaming of phone calls, music or movies) or to connect to the Internet (with a hearing aid like Oticon’s Opn™—the first hearing aid of its kind to be connected to the Internet.), your battery may drain faster as well.
+If you use your hearing aids for Bluetooth (wireless streaming of phone calls, music or movies) or to connect to the Internet, your battery may drain faster as well.

 Humidity and heat.
 Batteries should be stored at room temperature, between 50-85 degrees Fahrenheit.
 In the past, it was recommended to store batteries in the refrigerator to prolong their life, but with today’s technology, doing so will ruin them.
 Avoid leaving batteries out in extreme temperatures like in the car, outside in the heat or in the freezer.
 Low humidity may cause batteries to dry out faster, while high humidity can cause them to leak.

 Removing the sticker.
 Keep batteries fresh by keeping them sealed.
 Zinc-air batteries will begin to discharge when you remove the sticker, so it’s best to wait until you’re ready to use them.
 Even re-applying the sticker won’t stop this process.